pvangoor/pvangoor.github.io/_posts/2024-05-05-special_linear_sl2.markdown

 \end{pmatrix}
 \end{aligned}$$

-Differentiating this matrix in terms of the variable $H$ at the identity provides the "little" adjoint matrix (and the Lie bracket)
+Differentiating this matrix in terms of the variable $$H$$ at the identity provides the "little" adjoint matrix (and the Lie bracket)

 $$\begin{aligned}
 \mathrm{ad}_{U}^\vee